openSUSE/news-o-o/_posts/2012-08-10-opensuse-conference-is-coming-sponsorship-request-starts-today.markdown

 * If you were part of Google Summer of Code as openSUSE student or mentor you should mention it in your application.

-* If you submitted an abstract to be presented at openSUSE Conference you shouldÂ  mention it in your application.
+* If you submitted an abstract to be presented at openSUSE Conference you should  mention it in your application.

 * It's important you tell us which airport you will be departing from.

-*Â  Try to get the best fares for tickets and lodging.
+*  Try to get the best fares for tickets and lodging.
 Remember you still have to pay at least 20% yourself and the committee will verify the amount requested looking for the best offers on public website (E.g. KAYAK, Expedia, e-Dreams,...).

 The Travel Team sends a reply upon receiving your application.
 We will then wait for all applicants to send in their requests for the event and only once we have a full overview, responses will be given.
 Please do not send personal emails, always CC the travel-support team in your replies.